 There is already strong evidence within the judicial file regarding the lack of food safety of Monsanto’s transgenic soy, approved in 2012, since it does not include an evaluation of the chronic and carcinogenic effects.
 There is also evidence regarding the lack of environmental safety, since Monsanto’s transgenic crop was only tested to analyze its ecological interaction in a single sub-biome of more than 10 in Argentina, violating the minimum evaluation criteria .

 Dr. Vandana Shiva, received the Alternative Nobel Prize in 1993.
 During the 1970s she participated in the Chipko movement, made up mainly of women who adopted the ecological protest tactic of hugging trees to avoid them being felled.
 In 1982, she created the Foundation for Scientific, Technological and Ecological Research.
 Among its initiatives is the promotion and dissemination of organic agriculture (Navdanya program), the study and maintenance of biodiversity (Earth University, International College for Sustainable Living), fostering women’s commitment to the environmental movement (Diverse Women for Diversity), and the regeneration of real Democracy (Living Democracy Movement).

 It can be remembered that Vandana Shiva has previously firmly aligned with the Argentine organizations that prepared the “Multisectorials against the Monsanto Seed Law” where they resist the pretensions of Monsanto to patent transgenic seeds.

-In August 2016, Dr. Shiva had accompanied the organizations, appearing before the Supreme Court of Argentina, requesting a public hearing and an instance of Friends of the Court in a judicial case where Monsanto claims patents for genetically modified plants.
+In August 2016, Dr. Shiva had accompanied the organizations, appearing before the Supreme Court of Argentina, requesting a public hearing and an instance of Amicus Curiae in a judicial case where Monsanto claims patents for genetically modified plants.
 The case is under study for the third vote of five currently held by the Court.

 This post is also available in: Spanish